quinnrm/quinnrm.github.io/content/resume.md

 ### Independent Contractor

-Expert Ready
-Tulsa, OK
+Expert Ready, Tulsa, OK
 February 2019 - March 2019
+Contract

 Short term contract to construct a system for testing code changes by containerizing Lucee and MySQL with Docker, and developed comprehensive